 Every Eagle Scout service project must be registered on the Journey to Excellence website.
-For additional information, contact Donna Burke, at 713-756-3398, or email@example.com.
+For additional information, contact Jennifer Ausmus at 713-756-3398 or firstname.lastname@example.org.

 Share your accomplishments

 Attaining the rank of Eagle Scout is a newsworthy event.
-Nationwide, only 2% of boys who start out in Scouting ever achieve this rank, a rare accomplishment.
+Nationwide, only 2% of youth who start out in Scouting ever achieve this rank, a rare accomplishment.

 • Send pictures of your Eagle Scout project and your Eagle Scout Court of Honor on our council Facebook page (www.fb.com/shac.bsa).
 Either tag the council Facebook page or send your pictures as a message to the page.